 From July 2014 to June 2016, I worked as a PhD student at Leiden University under the supervision of Prof. dr. Lorenza Colzato and Dr. Roberta Sellaro on the topic of Cognitive Enhancement.
 As part of my doctoral research, I spent one month in the Actionlab led Prof. dr. Christian Beste at the Technical University of Dresden.
 On the 16th of June 2016, I succesfully defended my PhD thesis (for which I received the runner-up dissertation prize of the Dutch Psychonomics Society in 2017) and received my doctorate.

 From June 2016 to June 2017, I worked as a postdoctoral researcher in the Cognitive Psychology Unit of Leiden University.
 Between June 2017 to June 2018, supported by an Amsterdam Brain and Cognition talent grant, I set up research at the University of Amsterdam and the Academic Medical Centre in order to further investigate gut-brain interactions and how these affect cognition and well-being.
 With the help of an amazing group of collaborators, data collection for these studies is now being finalized.

-From May to August 2018, I am visiting the Emotions and Quantitative Psychophysiology lab led by Prof. dr. Julian Thayer at the Ohio State University.
-In addition to that, ongoing studies at Leiden University are aimed at investigating how the vagal nerve relates to cognitive control and mental health.
+From May to August 2018, I visited the Emotions and Quantitative Psychophysiology lab led by Prof. dr. Julian Thayer at the Ohio State University.
+After that, supported by an NWO Veni grant, I moved back to Leiden University to investigate how gut bacteria and the vagal nerve relate to affective processes, cognitive control, and mental health.